Automorphism groups of rigid affine surfaces: the identity component: Birational geometry of weighted graphs

 (b) The weight of $v$ is $-1$ both in $\Gamma$ and $\Gamma_1$, and the weight of any vertex contracted by $\phi$ is the same in $\Gamma$ and after the blowdown of $v$ in $\Gamma$.
 Thus, we obtain $\phi'$ by contracting $v$ first and then contracting all the vertices contracted by $\phi$ in the same order.
 The weights of the non-contracted vertices are the same under $\sigma\circ\phi$ and $\phi'$.
 Now the assertion follows.

 (c) The vertex $v$ does not change its weight under $\phi^v$, hence it is adjacent to no vertex contracted by $\phi^v$.
 The claim follows now from (b) applied to $\phi^v$ and $\sigma_v$. \end{proof} \begin{proposition} Two birational morphisms $\phi_i\colon\Gamma\to\Gamma_i$, $i=1,2$ are equivalent if and only if the subsets of vertices of $\Gamma$ contracted by $\phi_1$ and $\phi_2$ coincide. \end{proposition} \begin{proof} The `only if' part is clear.
 To show the `if' part assume that each vertex contracted by $\phi_1$ is contracted by $\phi_2$ and vice versa.
 If there are no contracted vertices in $\Gamma$, then both $\phi_1$ and $\phi_2$ are isomorphisms and it suffices to set $\iota=\phi_2\circ \phi_1^{-1}$, see Definition \ref{def:morphism-equiv}.
 Let now $v\in\Vert(\Gamma)$ be a $(-1)$-vertex contracted by the $\phi_i$.
 By Lemma~\ref{lem:contraction}(c), up to equivalence we may suppose that both $\phi_1$ and $\phi_2$ start with the blowdown $\sigma_v$ of $v$.
 This reduces the assertion to the one for the birational morphisms $\phi_i^\prime\colon \sigma_v(\Gamma)\to\Gamma_i$.
-Now the induction by the number of contracted vertices ends the proof. \end{proof}
+Now the induction by the number of contracted vertices ends the proof. \end{proof} \begin{lemma}[{\rm see \cite[Lemma 2.4(a)]{FKZ-graphs}}] Consider a contraction $p\colon\Gamma\to\Gamma^{\prime}$. $\,$ \begin{itemize} \item[(a)] Assume that a branch $W$ of $\Gamma$ at a vertex $v\in\Vert(\Gamma)$ is contracted under $p^v\colon\Gamma\to\Gamma^{v}$.
+Then $W$ is contractible and there is a factorization $p^v=r\circ~\!\!q$ where $q\colon \Gamma\to\Gamma''$ is a contraction of $W$ and $r\colon\Gamma''\to\Gamma'$ is a birational morphism.
+Furthermore, $W$ is either simple (that is, linked to $v$ by a single edge, see Definition \ref{def:vertices}) or linked to $v$ by exactly two edges.
+In the former case, $p^v$ decreases the degree of $v$ by $1$, while in the latter case $p^v$ replaces the branch $W$ by a loop at $v$, so that the degree of $v$ does not change.
+The latter case cannot happen provided $p$ contracts $v$. \item[(b)] Assume that a branch vertex $v\in \Br(\Gamma)$ is blown under $p$ down.
+Then $v$ is rational and has no incident loop.
+Furthermore, at least $\deg(v)-2>0$ branches of $\Gamma$ at $v$ are simple and contracted by $p^v$. \end{itemize} \end{lemma} \begin{proof} (a) The first assertion is immediate from Lemma \ref{lem:contraction}(b) and (c).
+Consider the contraction $q\colon\Gamma\to\Gamma''$ of $W$ induced by $p^v$ and its decomposition $q=\sigma_n\circ\ldots\circ\sigma_1$ into a sequence of blowdowns.
+Then $\sigma_1^{-1}$ is a blowup of $\Gamma''$ either at $v$, or at an incident loop at $v$.
+So, $W$ is a tree linked to $v$ by a single edge in the former case and by two edges in the latter case, cf. Lemma \ref{lem:contractibility}(a).